An Insight into Security Code Review with LLMs: Capabilities, Obstacles, and Influential Factors

 \subsubsection{Data Labelling}

-Prompts were constructed using five templates and then fed into \black{seven} LLMs to collect their responses.
+Prompts were constructed using five templates and then fed into seven LLMs to collect their responses.
 Since the responses of LLMs were provided in the form of natural language text, to rate the responses accurately, we manually inspected the content of LLM-generated responses, their corresponding source code, and security defects identified by reviewers to categorize them into the four categories defined in Section~\ref{sec:metrics}.

-To mitigate bias, pilot data labelling was conducted, in which we randomly selected 100 out of 534 code files from our dataset, constructed five prompts for each file and fed these prompts into LLMs to collect responses.
-Using the definitions of the four categories as labelling criteria, the first and third authors labelled the collected responses separately.
-Discrepancies in labelling results were discussed with the second author to reach a consensus.
+To mitigate bias, pilot data labeling was conducted, in which we randomly selected 100 out of 534 code files from our dataset, constructed five prompts for each file and fed these prompts into LLMs to collect responses.
+Using the definitions of the four categories as labeling criteria, the first and third authors labeled the collected responses separately.
+Discrepancies in labeling results were discussed with the second author to reach a consensus.
 The inter-rater reliability was calculated using Cohen's Kappa coefficient~\citep{cohen1960coefficient}, yielding a value of 0.89.
-Then, the first and third authors labelled all the rest of the responses and discussed any ambiguous cases with the second author to finalize the categorization. \black{For the additional experiments on the combination of \(\textbf{P}_{cot-guardrail}\) and DeepSeek-R1, we applied the same labelling approach.} Based on the labelling results, we calculated the performance scores of each LLM-prompt combination in the Python and C/C++ datasets. \black{We found that the best-performing LLM is DeepSeek-R1, followed by GPT-4.
-On the complete dataset (including both Python and C/C++ files), the optimal prompts for DeepSeek-R1 and GPT-4 are \(\textbf{P}_{cot-guardrail}\) and \(\textbf{P}_{cid}\), respectively, as detailed in Section~\ref{sec: rq1_result}.
-Therefore, for further analysis of RQ2 and RQ3, we selected the responses generated by \textit{DeepSeek-R1+\(\textbf{P}_{cot-guardrail}\)} and \textit{GPT-4+\(\textbf{P}_{cid}\)} across three repetitive experiments.
-Since some code files exceeded the token limit, we ultimately obtained 1509 responses for DeepSeek-R1 and 1263 responses for GPT-4 (ChatGPT), with each experiment contributing 503 and 421 responses, respectively.}
+Then, the first and third authors labeled all the rest of the responses and discussed any ambiguous cases with the second author to finalize the categorization.
+For the additional experiments on the combination of \(\textbf{P}_{cot-guardrail}\) and DeepSeek-R1, we applied the same labeling approach.
+Based on the labeling results, we calculated the performance scores of each LLM-prompt combination in the Python and C/C++ datasets.
+We found that the best-performing LLM is DeepSeek-R1, followed by \black{GPT-4 (ChatGPT)}.
+On the complete dataset (including both Python and C/C++ files), the optimal prompts for DeepSeek-R1 and \black{GPT-4 (ChatGPT)} are \(\textbf{P}_{cot-guardrail}\) and \(\textbf{P}_{cid}\), respectively, as detailed in Section~\ref{sec: rq1_result}. \black{Therefore, for further analysis of RQ2 and RQ3, we selected the responses generated by \textit{DeepSeek-R1+\(\textbf{P}_{cot-guardrail}\)} and \textit{GPT-4 (ChatGPT)+\(\textbf{P}_{cid}\)} on the complete dataset across three repetitive experiments.
+Since some code files exceeded the token limit, we ultimately obtained 1,509 responses for DeepSeek-R1 and 1,263 responses for GPT-4 (ChatGPT), with each experiment contributing 503 and 421 responses, respectively.}